gilmae/tsql/README.md

 Anything else is treated as a screen name and searches that user's tweets.

 ### What about joins?
-Can join media and hashtags.
+Can join any object inside entities.
 Fields on those tables are accessed as if they are joined tables. e.g.

-`select media.media_url from home join media` or
+`select media.media_url from home join media`

+or

 `select hashtags.text from home join hashtags`

 The timeline being queried will always be assumed to the first table in the from list.